EricssonResearch/ace-edhoc-oscore-profile/draft-selander-ace-edhoc-oscore-profile.md

 * Specification: A pointer to the public specification for the item, if one exists.

-This registry will be initially populated by the values in {{key-establishment-info-params}}.
+This registry will be initially populated by the values in {{key-edhoc-params}}.
 The specification column for all of these entries will be this document and {{I-D.ietf-core-oscore-edhoc}}.

 ## Expert Review Instructions # {#iana-expert-review}